ljjcoder/inpainting/README.md

 ### Contact

-Please send email to yiwang@cse.cuhk.edu.hk.
+Please send email to hnljj@mail.ustc.edu.cn.

 Here we supply the pretrained model of Places2 and CelebA-HQ.
 Places2: